robotframework/PythonRemoteServer/README.rst

 ----------------------

-Starting from the remote server version 1.1, Robot Framework's `static, hybrid and dynamic library APIs`__ are all supported.
+Starting from the remote server version 1.1, Robot Framework's `static, hybrid, and dynamic library APIs`__ are all supported.
 This includes setting custom name and tags for keywords using the `robot.api.deco.keyword`__ decorator, although the support for tags requires using Robot Framework 3.0.2 or newer.
 Earlier remote server versions support only the static and hybrid APIs and do not support the keyword decorator at all.

-For most parts these APIs work exactly like when using with Robot Framework normally.
-There main limitation is that logging using ``robot.api.logger`` or Python's ``logging`` module `is currently not supported`__.
+For most parts, these APIs work exactly like when using with Robot Framework normally.
+Their main limitation is that logging using ``robot.api.logger`` or Python's ``logging`` module `is currently not supported`__.

 __ http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#creating-test-libraries